retrography/digital-methods/index.md

 - 15:30–16:00 Break
 - 16:00–18:00 Hands-on workshop

-For Session 4 (Semantic Analysis):
+For Session 4 (Sequence Analysis):

 - 13:00–14:00 Lecture (Method & theory building using the method)
 - 14:00–15:30 Paper discussion (Approximately three papers per session)
 - 15:30–15:45 Short break
 - 15:45–17:45 Hands-on workshop
-- 17:45–16:00 ThreadNet presentation with Brian Pentland
+- 17:45–18:15 ThreadNet presentation with Brian Pentland

 ## Deliverables

-The students are supposed to read the mandatory course readings and prepare for the class discussion.
+The students are supposed to read the mandatory course readings and prepare for the class discussions.

 For the theory sessions the students will be designated as paper discussants on a voluntary basis.
-The paper discussants have five to ten minutes to present the gist of the paper, before launching the class discussion.
-About 30 minutes is allocated to each paper overall.
+The paper discussants have five to ten minutes to present the gist of the paper, before launching and leading the class discussion.
+About 30 minutes is allocated to each paper.
+Depending on the number of students each student will be assigned once or twice during the term to be the class lead.

 A hands-on tutorial will follow each theory session.
 The students must come prepared to the tutorials as well.
 They have to familiarise themselves with the software package used in the session beforehand.
-The tutorial exercises will be communicated to the students at least a week in advance.
+The tutorial exercises contain questions that the students must respond to and submit to the session instructor(s) 3 days in advance.
+For a Thursday class at 13:00 the exercises will be due on Monday at 13:00.
+The students are allowed to partner with another student for the submissions, as long as the two partners work together.
+The hands-on exercises will be communicated to the students at least a week in advance of the submission deadline.

 The students will have to pick one of the presented methods to implement in their term paper.
 A short paper proposal (2-3 pages) and a usable dataset are due before the personal appointment (Dec.
 12).